mapereztorres/sirio/README.md

 ## File structure

-The following file structure of spirou should be self-explanatory.
+The following file structure of SIRIO should be self-explanatory.

 ```
 ├── INPUT          - folder containing the input target/targets